How to set up

 Step 1

-Locate and gather together two or more willing volunteers who are interested in setting up a Community Assembly in your area.
+Locate and gather together three or more willing volunteers who are interested in setting up a Community Assembly in your area.
 Arrange your initial meetings to talk through ideas and go through the information provided on this website so that you are clear about your aims and objectives and in agreement regarding next steps.

 Step 2